wp-plugins/wp-mail-bank/readme.txt

 Tested up to: 3.9.1
 Stable tag: 1.0

-WP Mail Bank reconfigures the wp_mail() function and make it more enhanced.
+WP Mail Bank reconfigures the PHPMailer and make it more enhanced with advanced smtp settings options.

 == Description ==